Unlearned6688/unraid-templates/README.md

 ## Important first time initial setup notes:

 ---

+If you're new to using rclone, zurg, riven, DMB, or all of it, I'd suggest this basic, loose, order to set things up quickly/painlessly.

+##### "Quick start" steps

+1) Read through this [wiki](https://github.com/I-am-PUID-0/DMB/wiki) from I-am-PUID-0 on how to setup and an explanation of settings in DMB.

+2) Read what I [wrote below](https://github.com/Unlearned6688/unraid-templates/edit/main/README.md#specific-unraid-first-time-configuration-step-2-in-the-above-quick-start) regarding the owner/group permissions using unRAID as the host (which you are doing if you are here).
+This part is important or the container won't run!

+##### When you have completed steps 1 and 2 your DMB container *should* be working!
+If not, please recheck your paths, recheck your permissions, owner, group, and if you're still having issues you can ask in the [discord](https://discord.gg/8dqKUBtbp5).
+If you ask a question regarding troubleshooting ALWAYS INCLUDE THE DMB LOG!
+Also, it's incredibly helpful to include your filled-in (redact your API keys!) docker run/template so we can see *exactly* where there might be pathing issues.

+##### "Advanced" setup (have a fully operational container before delving deeper!)

+3) This is a [guide](https://rivenmedia.github.io/wiki/) from the Riven developer.
+I *highly* suggest giving it at least a short read through.
+The info is good for beginners or not-beginners alike

+4) Along with the above guide, I would also suggest reading [this](https://dreulavelle.github.io/rank-torrent-name/users/faq/) on how to handle ranking torrents

+---

+### Specific unRAID First Time Configuration (Step 2 in the above "Quick Start")

 At the time of this writing, unraid users must do one additonal step to fix some permissions issues around docker and unraid OS